siam768-khulna/Fontend_E_Commerce_website/README.md

 It simulates an online shopping platform with product listings, cart management, and interactive UI features.

 ---
+Users can:
+- Browse products on the Shop page.
+- View product details with image galleries.
+- Add, update, or remove products from the Cart.
+- Apply coupon codes for discounts.
+- Read fashion/product-related blog posts.
+- Contact the company via the contact form.

 ## 📌 Features
 - 🏠 **Home Page** with hero banner and featured products